-The precise definition of a 'lead' tends to vary somewhat from person to person.
+The precise definition of a lead tends to vary somewhat from person to person.
 In fact, one of the biggest stumbling blocks between sales and marketing can be the definition of what counts as a lead and what doesn't.
-It's important to make sure that everyone involved in lead generation is in agreement with the people responsible for following up on those leads.
+It's important to make sure that everyone involved in lead generation agrees with the people responsible for following up on those leads.

-Both of these definitions are reasonable.
-The important thing is to make sure that everyone involved agrees as to which definition they'll be using.
-If you're reading advice on a sales site (such as this one), for instance, you can assume that the writer is using the first, sales-related definition of a lead, while marketing writers will more often use the second definition.
+Both of these definitions are reasonable, but make sure that everyone involved agrees as to which definition they'll be using.
+If you're reading advice on a sales site, for instance, you can assume that the writer intends the first, sales-related definition of a lead, while marketing writers will more often use the second definition.

 Some sales experts prefer to use the term 'suspect' instead of lead, partly to eliminate the confusion that can arise from multiple definitions.
 Referring to someone as a suspect versus a prospect is also a very clear way to categorize how far along the sales process you are with a given lead.
 Someone you've just seen on a lead list and haven't called yet is a suspect; someone you've at least partially qualified is a prospect.

 Some salespeople make the mistake of cherry-picking leads, believing they can tell by instinct which leads will turn out to be good ones and which ones they shouldn't bother to even cold call.
-This is a mistake that can cost you a lot of sales.
+Making this mistake can cost you a lot of sales.
 You're much better off erring in the direction of reaching out to every single lead so that you can make the most of what you're getting.